 This monumental disaster didn’t go unnoticed by professional scammers and, in the weeks following, TSB customers were warned of Phishing emails, texts and phone calls from fraudsters trying to cash in on the fiasco by stealing customers bank account information and passwords, causing a tidal wave of bank account theft.

-TSB has been completely overwhelmed, with incidents of bank account theft, people have had their entire life-savings stolen.
+TSB has been completely Flooded, with incidents of bank account theft, people have had their entire life-savings stolen.
 The issue is so bad, TSB have recruited an extra 466 complaints handlers to help resolve the dramatic increase in the number of fraud attacks.
 The IT failure created the perfect opportunity for criminals to target TSB customers and they have, in their thousands.

 As a result of the ongoing saga, the bank is now being investigated by the FCA and the Chief Executive, Paul Pester, has had to answer questions from MP’s at the treasury committee, to address concerns that TSB mishandled the migration.
 Treasury Committee Chair Nicky Morgan MP said she was deeply concerned by the banks reaction to the issue.